bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 E^G=ln(|det(W)|) + \int dx*P_x(x)\sum^N_{l=1} ln f_l^{*'}(\sum_{k=1}^Nw_{lk}x_k))
 \end{equation}

 The problem with this equation is that we cannot calculate the integral.
-One workaround is to utilize the ERM principle and replace it with the sum.
-ERM principle allows replacing the mathematical expectation with an empirical average.
+One workaround is to utilize the ERM principle and replace it with the sum. **ERM principle allows replacing the mathematical expectation with an empirical average**.
 This allows us to rewrite the equation in the following form:

 \begin{equation}